top of page

 In conjunction with Ian Falconer and Geoff Fitzhardinge

 Yes, grab a drink, click, and enjoy 90 mins of the best music – no obligation ever to present.
-Presenters on this occasion will be
+This session will be chaired by Ralph, and presenters on this occasion will be

 No need to give notice – just ZOOM in on the day, using the following link: